Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 > $$ (DNI_i, NAME_j) $$
 >

-+ Each of the elements/sets of the relation is called an attribute.
+### Inherent restrictions:
+These are restrictions that **come with the relational nature of this theoretical model.**
-	+ The order of these attributes does not matter
+1. The order of attributes does not matter
+2. The order of tuples does not matter
+3. There are **no two identical tuples**
+4. Individuals(tuples) are of the same nature.
+	* They share the same attribute number (arity)
+   + Attributes are single-value and atomic
+	   + Single-value: One domain
+	   + Atomic: Non-divisible for their aim. #Duda: An example of this and why it is a defined property?

+We can also define those **restrictions required for the integrity of the model**:
+1. **Integrity of entity:** Each row is unique
+	1. No attribute from primary key can take null value
 > [!attention] Remark:
 > + All tuples must be unique. → Every row must be identifiable somehow

-+ Relations can be swown implicitly(**intensive**), with a graph that defines the general foirm of it.
++ Relations can be swown implicitly(**intensive**), with a graph that defines the general form of it.
 Or explicitly(**extensive**) with all tuples that it contains.

 > [!NOTE] Relation degree:
 > Number of columns